Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/revoke-document-store-webapp.md

 sidebar_label: Revoking Document
 ---

-This guide will help you revoke a hash using one of the available web applications.
+This guide shows how to revoke a hash using one of the available web applications.

 Currently, there are two web applications: